 With the increased pressure and strain that the NHS has experienced, and GP’s around the country being closed, seeing a healthcare professional has become difficult.
 As a result, many doctors are turning to technology to help alleviate the strain to speak to patients.
 We have already seen a rise in online GP services, through which doctors can still have face-to-face appointments with their patients without leaving the home.

-Businesses with employee wellbeing at the centre of their people strategy were quick to leverage these services to give their employees the ability to book an appointment, see a doctor and be treated all from the safety of their homes.
+Businesses with employee wellbeing at the center of their people strategy were quick to leverage these services to give their employees the ability to book an appointment, see a doctor, and be treated all from the safety of their homes.
 With the danger of Covid-19 likely to be with us throughout the remainder of 2020 at least, virtual GP appointments with doctors will become the new standard in the future.

 3. Elevate employee wellbeing with early intervention